Khalid Islam, PhD

 Thierry started his career in industry in 1992 in Japan for Laboratoires Fournier as scientific representative, where he worked in collaboration with Grelan, a Takeda Group company.
 He then moved to Flamel Technologies as project director for Pharmaceutical R&D, after its IPO on Nasdaq.
 In 1998, he moved to the investment world, first at Caisse des Dépôts (CDC Innovation, then with the PharmaVent project), before moving to AGF Private Equity, where he supervised the healthcare team.
 Since 2009, Thierry Laugel is a founder and Managing Partner of Kurma Partners, and is currently the Chairman of its Management Board.
 Thierry is a Pharmacist, with a PhD in pharmacology, and an MBA from Insead.

-Investment director, Roche Venture Fund
+Investment Manager, Roche Venture Fund

 Marc Martinell, PhD